Letitia Elizabeth Landon: Early life

 Letitia Elizabeth Landon was born on 14 August 1802 in Chelsea, London to John Landon and Catherine Jane, née Bishop.

-A precocious child, Landon learned to read as a toddler; an invalid neighbour would scatter letter tiles on the floor and reward young Letitia for reading, and, according to her father, "she used to bring home many rewards".
+A precocious child, Landon learned to read as a toddler; a disabled neighbour would scatter letter tiles on the floor and reward young Letitia for reading, and, according to her father, "she used to bring home many rewards".

 At the age of five, Landon began attending Frances Arabella Rowden's school at 22 Hans Place, Knightsbridge.
 Rowden was an engaging teacher, a poet, and had a particular enthusiasm for the theatre.
 According to Mary Russell Mitford, "she had a knack of making poetesses of her pupils".
-Other pupils of Rowden were: Caroline Ponsonby, later Lady Caroline Lamb; Emma Roberts, the travel writer; Anna Maria Fielding, who published as Mrs S. C. Hall; and Rosina Doyle Wheeler, who married Edward Bulwer-Lytton and published her many novels as Rosina Bulwer Lytton.
-It was here that Landon became fluent in French from an early age.
+Other pupils of Rowden include Caroline Ponsonby, later Lady Caroline Lamb; Emma Roberts, the travel writer; Anna Maria Fielding, who published as Mrs S. C. Hall; and Rosina Doyle Wheeler, who married Edward Bulwer-Lytton and published her many novels as Rosina Bulwer Lytton.
+At Rowden's school, Landon became fluent in French from an early age.

-The Landons moved to the country in 1809, so that John Landon could carry out a model farm project.
-Letitia was educated at home by her older cousin Elizabeth from that point on.
+The Landons moved to the countryside in 1809, so that John Landon could carry out a model farm project.
+Letitia Landon was educated at home by her older cousin Elizabeth from that point on.
 Elizabeth found her knowledge and abilities outstripped by those of her pupil: "When I asked Letitia any question relating either to history, geography, grammar – Plutarch's Lives, or to any book we had been reading, I was pretty certain her answers would be perfectly correct; still, not exactly recollecting, and unwilling she should find out just then that I was less learned than herself, I used thus to question her: 'Are you quite certain?' ...
 I never knew her to be wrong."

-When young, Letitia was close to her younger brother, Whittington Henry, born 1804.
-Paying for university education for him, at Worcester College, Oxford, was one of the reasons that brought Letitia to publish.
+When young, Landon was close to her younger brother, Whittington Henry, born 1804.
+Paying for university education for him, at Worcester College, Oxford, was one of the reasons that brought Landon to publish.
 She also supported his preferment and later (in Fisher's Drawing Room Scrap Book, 1838) dedicated her poetical illustration Captain Cook to him, in recollection of their domestic childhood adventures together.
 Whittington went on to become a minister and published a book of sermons in 1835.
 Rather than showing appreciation for his sister's assistance, he spread false rumours about her marriage and death.
-Letitia also had a younger sister, Elizabeth Jane (born 1806), who was a frail child and died in 1819 aged just 13.
-Little is known of Elizabeth but her death may well have left a profound impression on Letitia and it could be Elizabeth who is referred to in the poem "The Forgotten One" ("I have no early flowers to fling").
+Landon also had a younger sister, Elizabeth Jane (born 1806), who was a frail child and died in 1819 at the age of 13.
+Little is known of Elizabeth, but her death likely left a lasting impression on Letitia, and it could be Elizabeth who is referred to in the poem "The Forgotten One" ("I have no early flowers to fling").